victoriacheng15/victoriacheng15.vercel.app/src/content/post/keep-going-navigate-your-creative-journey.md

 ---
-title: "Keep Going: Navigate Your Creative Journey"
+title: "Keep Going - Navigate Your Creative Journey"
 description: "Unlock creative resilience with 'Keep Going' by Austin Kleon.
 Wisdom, wit, and 10 actionable ways to persist on your creative journey."
 publishDate: "2024-02-10"
 tags: [book]